vkardon/grpc_async_server/README.md

 ```

 4. Derive your server class from gen::GrpcServer.
-5. Use your server class contractor to add all supported services.
+5. Override OnInit() method to add all supported services.
-5. Build and start gRpc server.
+6. Build and start gRpc server.

 *Example:*